 Feral native species listing - Yellow Mimosa

-In 2013, the Minister for the Environment requested the Commission to provide advice on the proposed listing of Yellow Mimosa (Vachellia farnesiana) under then NSW Native Vegetation Regulation 2005 as a feral native species in the then Border Rivers-Gwydir, Namoi and Central West Catchment Management Authorities (CMA) regions, as well as across all of NSW.
+In 2013, the Minister for the Environment requested us to provide advice on the proposed listing of Yellow Mimosa (Vachellia farnesiana) under then NSW Native Vegetation Regulation 2005 as a feral native species in the then Border Rivers-Gwydir, Namoi and Central West Catchment Management Authorities (CMA) regions, as well as across all of NSW.

-The Commission's review found that:
+Our review found that:

 - Yellow Mimosa is found outside of its ‘natural range’ as defined in the Native Vegetation Regulation 2005.